davidelettieri/davidelettieri.it/_posts/2023-11-01-flux-and-sops-on-aks-with-workload-identity.md

 ```

 Now commit all the changes and push.
 It will take a few minutes to complete the deployment.
-You can check the status using.
+You can check the status using:

 ```bash
 flux get all -A